wordofwarning/wordofwarning.org/current/2020-domestic/index.md

 *Presented by* Word of Warning

 What can you make when your kitchen table is the stage and your camera lens is the visible audience?

-Six artists with six new commentaries on where we find ourselves, in a beta-test platform for new work.<br>Real lives, real stories, real homes.
+Six artists with six new commentaries on where we find ourselves, in a beta-test platform for new work.
+Real lives, real stories, real homes.

 #### Artists
 Afreena Islam | Alex Bradley | Cheryl Martin | Emma Geraghty | Levantes Dance Theatre | Nathan Birkinshaw | hosted by Peader Kirk<br>&nbsp;&nbsp;(Participating artists subject to change.)